CarlosGtrz/ClipToWslMcp/README.md

 }
 ```

-**Important**: Replace `/full/path/to/ClipToWslMcp` with the actual absolute path to your ClipToWSL installation.
+**Important**: Replace the paths with your actual installation directory.
+The automated installer creates a `claude-config-example.json` file with the correct paths for your system.

 ### Environment Variables